What is Dyslexia?

 Currently, there is not known cure for this condition.
 Listed below are evidence based early interventions that has provided effective in improving the lives of children with autism.

-The Behavioral Approach for autism
+The Behavioural Approach for autism

 Developmental, Individual Differences, Relationship-Based Approach (DIR; also called "Floortime")